October is ADHD Awareness Month. Struggling with priorities is just one of many symptoms — and is worth attention regardless of a diagnosis.

 Even after you eliminate some of the many endeavors that have been competing for your attention, it will still be important to rank–order their importance.
 Consider dimensions like: how rewarding, financially and spiritually; to what extent you are making a difference and well–equipped for the task; how irreplaceable you are; etc. Typically, people (unless independently wealthy) devote most of their time and energy to activities that will sustain their financial survival — as a lawyer, this includes attending to proper and timely professional behavior.
 Ironically, as you have attempted to help so many others around you, you have given too little consideration to your primary relationship, and your wife has adapted by growing more detached.

-When you come to LCL for consultation, we’ll discuss what kinds of approaches would help you focus on the most important elements of your life both at home and in your profession.
+When you come to LCL for a clinical and/or practice management consultation, we’ll discuss what kinds of approaches would help you focus on the most important elements of your life both at home and in your profession.
 Find more on scheduling here.
 In the meantime, you can begin exploring tactics for practicing law with ADD or ADHD here.

 . . .